 When a connection is established, the LIVE page is initially displayed.
-The application title bar displays three items: LIVE, PLAYBACK, SETTINGS.
+The application bar displays the following items:

-The PLAYBACK link is only visible if a storage medium has been configured for recording.
+This link is only visible if a storage medium has been configured for recording.
 (With VRM recording this option is not active.)